rust-lang/ferris-says/README.md

 ## Build requirements

 You only need a stable version of the Rust compiler.
-Due to the use of the `?` operator only versions 1.15 and up of `rustc` are supported.

 ## How to use the library